GuildOfWeavers/distaff/docs/programs.md

 A diagram of `CONTINUE` operation is as follows:
 ```
 ╒═══ sponge ═══╕  ╒══ context ═══╕ ╒═ loop stack ═╕
-[s0, s1, s2, s3], [h0            ] [              ]
+[s0, s1, s2, s3], [c0            ] [              ]
                          🡣
-[ 0,  0,  0,  0], [h0            ] [i0            ]
+[ 0,  0,  0,  0], [c0            ] [i0            ]
 ```
-To summarize: the effect of `CONTINUE` operation is to make sure that the sequence of instructions executed in the last iteration of the loop was indeed loop's body, and also to prepare the sponge for the next iteration of the loop.
+To summarize: the effect of `CONTINUE` operation is to make sure that the sequence of instructions executed in the last iteration of the loop was indeed the loop's body, and also to prepare the sponge for the next iteration of the loop.

-After the we execute the `CONTINUE` operation, loop body can be executed again.
+After we execute the `CONTINUE` operation, loop body can be executed again.

 If after executing the loop's body, the top of the stack is `0`, we execute `BREAK` operation. `BREAK` operation does the following: